-Michele Kumi (久美) Baer is an experienced facilitator, coach, educator, cultural organizer, and grantmaker working in and across the arts and philanthropic fields.
+Michele Kumi (久美) Baer (she/they) is an experienced facilitator, coach, educator, cultural organizer, and grantmaker working in and across the arts and philanthropic fields.
 Her various work projects include: supporting a variety of organizations and individuals in deepening their racial equity practices, organizing in coalitions to advance racial and cultural justice, and serving as a coach and advisor to artists, arts administrators, and philanthropic practitioners.
 Michele has worked with a variety of funders, arts service organizations, advocacy groups, and performing arts festivals over the course of their career.
 A lifelong dancer, Michele’s sensibilities as a mover and choreographer shape how she strategizes, facilitates, and collaborates.
 People reading this may also enjoy knowing that Michele is a Capricorn Sun, Pisces Moon, and Aries Ascendant.

 Likes to talk to artists about: Their artistic practices and communities; what they are unlearning, undoing, and releasing; how they honor the lineage and ancestry of their art forms and/or selves in their practice; how to build and call in support structures that feed and sustain their visions; how to interrupt racist, ableist, patriarchal, and colonial narratives that permeate the arts field; and what they imagine for the future.

-A Doris Duke Performing Artist, Sharon Bridgforth is a writer that creates ritual/jazz theatre.
+A Doris Duke Performing Artist, Sharon Bridgforth (she/her) is a writer that creates ritual/jazz theatre.
 A 2020-2023 Playwrights’ Center Core Member, Sharon has received support from Creative Capital, MAP Fund, the National Performance Network and is a New Dramatists alumnae.
 Sharon served as a dramaturg for the Urban Bush Women Choreographic Center Initiative’s Choreographic Fellowship program and has been in residence with: Brown University’s MFA Playwriting Program; University of Iowa’s MFA Playwrights Program; The Theatre School at DePaul University; allgo, A Texas Statewide QPOC Organization; and The Department of Performance Studies at Northwestern University.
 Widely published, Sharon author of the Lambda Literary award winning, “the bull-jean stories”, and her performance piece, “delta dandi”, is published in “solo/black/woman: scripts, interviews and essays”.

 Likes to talk to artists about: Coffee, Black Mermaids that fly, The Great African-American Migrations, Ancestral Healing, my Mentors, Theatrical Jazz, the Work of Love.

-Elizabeth Doud is a Florida-based arts organizer and artist with over 20 years experience as an arts presenter, producer and educator, with an emphasis on international cultural exchange, climate arts and language education.
+Elizabeth Doud (she/her) is a Florida-based arts organizer and artist with over 20 years experience as an arts presenter, producer and educator, with an emphasis on international cultural exchange, climate arts and language education.
 She is known as a tenacious advocate for new performance with a professional mission to facilitate climate arts and eco-justice activism.
 She has worked widely throughout the U.S. and Latin America and the Caribbean, and co-created Climakaze Miami with FUNDarte in 2015, an annual climate performance and dialogue platform.
 She led the Performing Americas Program of the National Performance Network from 2005-2018, and was the Artistic Director of the Cultura del Lobo Series at Miami Dade College from 2009-2011.
 She holds an M.F.A. in Creative Writing from the University of Miami and a Ph.D. in Performing Arts at the Federal University of Bahia, Brazil.
 In 2019, she became the Curator of Performance at the John and Mable Ringling Museum of Art in Sarasota, FL.

 Likes to talk to artists about: Deeply curious about artistic process, finding support and analyzing habits and goals.
 I’m a fearless dream-tank session partner and pretty darn good at understanding purpose and potential of new projects/initiatives.
 Favorite pastime: Undoing seriousness while rebuilding the sacred.

-Bear Hebert is a theater maker, visual artist and writer who makes their living as a countercultural life coach, social justice educator, and anti-capitalist business consultant.
+Bear Hebert (they/them) is a theater maker, visual artist and writer who makes their living as a countercultural life coach, social justice educator, and anti-capitalist business consultant.
 Bear is queer, white, working class, and Southern; Scorpio sun, Sagittarius rising; ENTJ.
 When not working, Bear spends their days sitting near bodies of water and riding bikes around New Orleans, chasing all the joy they can find.

 Likes to talk to artists about: Anti-capitalism, marketing, branding, fundraising, creative practice, non-extractive productivity, the power of queerness, undoing patriarchy, unlearning whiteness, self-love, healing, joy, and more.

-Rika lino oversees a trio of Sozo companies: Sozo Artists, a dynamic roster of artists in dance, music, spoken word, new media and film focused on innovation and social justice; Sozo Impact, a non-profit organization dedicated to incubating work by BIPOC artists and creative producers; and Sozo Vision, a consultancy formed with Marc Bamuthi Joseph to help cultural institutions become anti-racist.
+Rika Iino (she/her) oversees a trio of Sozo companies: Sozo Artists, a dynamic roster of artists in dance, music, spoken word, new media and film focused on innovation and social justice; Sozo Impact, a non-profit organization dedicated to incubating work by BIPOC artists and creative producers; and Sozo Vision, a consultancy formed with Marc Bamuthi Joseph to help cultural institutions become anti-racist.
 Rika’s work as producer/manager spans two decades and hundreds of projects with artists and organizations globally.
 Rika plays an active role in arts advocacy and leadership development across the industry including work with Creative & Independent Producer Alliance, Association for Performing Arts Professionals, and International Society for the Performing Arts.
 She is the first woman of color to receive the Patrick Hayes Award for transformative leadership in the arts.